ABCxFF/diepcustom/README.md

 $ node client/pull.js
 ```

-Then run the server with (builds and runs):
+Then run the server with:
 ```bash
 $ npm run server
 ```
+This builds and runs the server.

-After downloading the client and running the server, go to `localhost:8080` on your computer.
-Port will default to 8080, override it with environ.PORT.
+After downloading the client and running the server, content will be served at `localhost:8080` on your computer.
+The port will default to 8080, and you may override it with `process.env.PORT`.

 Consult `src/config.ts` for configuration, and `package.json` for environ variable setup.